Fano threefolds with 2-torus action - a picture book: Introduction

 \end{theorem}

 The paper is organized as follows.
 In Section~\ref{sec:torus-actions} we recall the combinatorial description of complexity-one torus actions from \cite{tvars}.
-In Section~\ref{sec:torus-invariant-divisors} we extend the combinatorial language to describe divisors and obtain a characterization of the Fano property.
-Moreover, we show how to calculate the Cox ring from the combinatorial description and we state an easy formula for the Futaki character.
+In Section~\ref{sec:torus-invariant-divisors} we describe equivariant polarizations and give a characterization of the Fano property.
+Moreover, we recall how to calculate the Cox ring from the combinatorial description and we state a simple formula for the Futaki character.
 In Section~\ref{sec:degenerations} we show how to find toric degenerations for our T-varieties.
 Finally in Section~\ref{sec:pictures} we state the list with the combinatorial descriptions for all the considered Fano varieties, which in turn leads to the proof of Theorem~\ref{thm:main}.
 The appendix provides the proof for the formula for the Futaki character.